DAINTINESS-Group/ObjectOrientedArchitectureDiagrammer/README.md

   - [ ] Support Enums
 - [ ] Build a visualization library
     - [ ] Support of drag & drop canvas to add UML entities
+    - [ ] Nodes should be editable, i.e, the user should be able to move them inside the canvas and/or delete them
+    - [ ] Implement a layout algorithm that uses bend minimization

 ## Authors